-Centres should be aware that there are many different ways of delivering the National 3 Music Course.
-The following information provides some advice on possible approaches for delivery and for developing learning and teaching approaches for the Course:
+Centres should be aware that there are many different ways of delivering the National 4 Music Course.
+The following information provides some advice on possible approaches to developing learning and teaching approaches for the Course:

-There are three mandatory Units in the National 3 Music Course.
-The level of demand in each Unit corresponds with the Scottish Credit and Qualifications Framework at level 3.
+There are four mandatory Units in the Music National 4 Course including the Added Value Unit.
+The level of demand in each Unit corresponds with the Scottish Credit and Qualifications Framework at level 4.

-The Units may be delivered in any order.
+The Units can be delivered in any order.
 Although they may be delivered sequentially or concurrently, an integrated approach to delivery is best for promoting effective learning as shown below.